ReneeDeLuca/goal-crushers/README.md

 - Track progress through an intuitive and clutter-free interface.
 - Quickly analyze data visually with our easy to read calendar.
 - Responsive design for seamless use across different devices.
-- Ability to 'like' and comment on public goals of other users.
+- Ability to add reactions and comment on public goals of other users.
-- Feed gives a quick view of the progress of users with automatic status updates.
+- Feed gives a quick view of the activity of users with automatic status updates, including new users, new public goals, progress updates, and comments.

 Coming soon: